-- The Ace Hotel on SW Stark and 10th Ave. has both lounge seating downstairs and what we call “the study hall” upstairs, with a cozy long sofa and little stools around a big table.
+- The Ace Hotel on SW Stark and 10th Ave. has both lounge seating downstairs and what we call “the study hall” upstairs, with a cozy long sofa nook, a wingback reading chair, and little stools around a big table.
 A great place to work and eat in a quiet place.

-- SW 4th and College, PSU Engineering Building– across the street from the 4th avenue pod.
+- SW 4th and College, PSU Engineering Building– across the street from the 4th Avenue and Hall cart pod.
 Inside, in the basement, are plenty of tables and chairs.
 There’s also several other places just a couple of blocks away on the PSU campus – Smith Center, the main student center on SW Broadway has a ton of tables and other seating on the first and second floor, with a nice view of the Park Blocks.

 - Pioneer Place Mall on SW 6th Ave. – yep, the mall.
 There’s plenty of bench and table seating spread about, but especially on the basement level.
 This is another one of those sweet deal real estate deals by the City – although privately owned it has a 30 year tax abatement, so don’t feel guilty using it for your own brown bag or takeway lunch.
 If you pay Portland taxes, you helped build and keep the mall running.
+Although it’s nice to support the other vendors there too – consider buying dessert, part of your meal, or a beverage from the food court.
 Bon Apetit!

 - ODS Health Building on SW 2nd Ave. and Morrison, next to Nordstrom’s Rack has about four small tables and a few chairs in their lobby.

 - City of Portland Building and City Hall on SW 5th.
 You’ll need to check-in with security, but there’s seating on the main floor of the City Building, and seating in the basement of City Hall.
-You might even find yourself sharing your curry alongside members of City Council.
+You might even find yourself sharing your curry alongside members of City Council and the Mayor.

 - The Multnomah County Library on SW 10th Ave. (with a caveat).
 The rules for this one are a little squishy, so proceed at your own risk, respect the librarians, and do be mindful of other patrons.
 I’ve enjoyed a sandwich and soda in the main reading room with no problems.
 The rules state, “(NO) Consuming food or drink that creates a nuisance because of odor, garbage or spills.
 Non-alcoholic beverages in closed containers and small amounts of snack foods are allowed.
 No food or drink of any kind are allowed inside the John Wilson collections at Central Library.”